metabase/metabase/docs/exploration-and-organization/x-rays.md

 If you're already looking at an X-ray of a table, Metabase will give you the option to look at X-rays of certain fields, if there are any.

-## Table X-rays
+## Model and table X-rays

-Another great way to get to know your data is by X-raying your tables.
-From left nav, click on **Browse Data** and click the lightning bolt icon on a table to view an X-ray of it.
+Another great way to get to know your data is by X-raying your models and tables.

+- Table X-rays: From the left nav, click on **Browse Data**, pick a database, hover over a table card, and click the lightning bolt icon table to view an X-ray of the table.
+- Model X-rays: Click on the ellipses for a model and select **X-ray this**.

 ## X-rays in the data browser and data reference